Donald Trump Facebook Photos Digitally Altered To Make Him Look Thinner And His Hands Look Bigger, Report Says

 The original photo, taken in June of 2016, appears below.

-Novak put together another video showing the alterations between the original Getty Images photo from 2016 and the Trump Facebook page version, which may be viewed at this link.
+Novak put together another video showing the alterations between the original Getty Images photo from 2016 and the Trump Facebook page version, which may be viewed via Kinja.

-Novak loss found that in the Facebook photo, seen below, posted to Trump’s account on January 18, his gut has been tightened to make him appear more trim than he actually is.
+Novak also found that in the Facebook photo — seen below, as posted to Trump’s account on January 18 — his stomach has been tightened to make him appear more trim than he actually is.

 The original appeared on the White House Flickr account.

-The Gizmodo video at this link shows Trump’s digital tummy-tuck more clearly.
+The Gizmodo video, again hosted by Kinja, shows Trump’s digital slimming more clearly.

 “Most Americans don’t give a s*** about President Trump’s weight, they just want him to open the damn government already.
 It’s day 31 of the shutdown and over 800,000 federal workers aren’t getting a paycheck right now,” Novak editorialized.
 “So maybe put down the Facetune and open the government, Mr. President.
 But don’t give up on McDonald’s.
 Eat as many Big Macs as you can.
 It’s for the good of the nation.”